 I love people.

-It's about the interests of the people.
+It's about the interest of the people.

-And I think we got to stop pointing fingers.
+And I think we got to stop.

 Let's start looking at our community.

-I was a young advocate back then.
+I was a young affinity back then.

 I didn't want the police in my community.